 – autosave option with a customized image file (including system date and hour),

 – many ways of saving images externally (MS Office, FTP Server, URL, or external program),

 – option to draw elements straight on your desktop and save it instantly (WhiteBoard),

 – possibility to save our image in the .pdf format,

-– an opportunity of screen grabbing without running the program (floating widget option),
+– an opportunity for screen grabbing without running the program (floating widget option),

 – very familiar interface, based on the Microsoft Paint application,

 – possibility to hide confident regions in your image (pixelate and blur options),